SlyRemarks/docs/README.md

     Linearity:  ± 0.5%
     Phase shift:  Not specified

 A 3.5 mm ‘stereo’ jack plug is required.
-For consistency with the standard YHDC CT supplied by the shop, connect the white wire to the plug tip and the black wire to the sleeve.
+For consistency with the standard YHDC CT that was supplied by the shop, connect the white wire to the plug tip and the black wire to the sleeve.
 There should be no connection to the ring.